-Gudrun of Kitchen Gadget Girl Cooks—Gudrun was another smiling, friendly face.
+Gudrun of Kitchen Gadget Girl Cooks (this site is no longer active)—Gudrun was another smiling, friendly face.
 I was sorry I only got to meet Gudrun briefly at breakfast, because it was only later when I checked her site that I found out she’s a beekeeper.
 As many of you know, our family is also a beekeeping one.
 Save the honey bees!
-I didn’t get a photo of Gudrun, but see the picture below that Son snapped recently of one of my mother-in-law’s beautiful honey bees working.)
+I didn’t get a photo of Gudrun, but see the picture below that Son snapped recently of one of my mother-in-law’s beautiful honey bees working.
 Thanks for doing your part, Gudrun!
-Gudrun has a wonderful recipe up right now for Butternut Squash and Apple Soup (naturally gluten free).
-Check out her surface art work!

 Danica of Danica’s Daily—My meeting with Danica was literally no longer than a minute, but she radiated warmth and friendliness.
 I checked out her site and she has some really healthy and very appealing recipes there.
 While her blog is not gluten free, most recipes are gluten free easily (gfe)—either naturally gluten free or easily made gluten free.
 Oh, and she definitely has a thing for Pumpkin Butter (how timely!)—and shows you how to make it and even shares a muffin recipe using her pumpkin butter.
 Danica has many other seasonal treats on her site at the moment, so you’ll want to check those out as well.
 There are lots of goodies, but the Smokey Black Bean Chili in Sweet Dumpling Squash Bowls caught my eye.

-Dr. Jean Layton, both of Gluten-Free Organics and More and Gluten-Free Doctor—Jean is a naturopathic physician, chef, and just take-charge kind of gal.
+Dr. Jean Layton, both of Gluten-Free Organics and More and Gluten-Free Doctor (update: this site is no longer active)—Jean is a naturopathic physician, chef, and just take-charge kind of gal.
 She’s confident and outgoing with an opinion on everything—I like folks like her!
 Both her sites are worth a read, particularly if you live in the Bellingham, WA area as she shares noteworthy area happenings.
-Her post on memories of making butterscotch candy with her mom is very special.
-I guarantee that it will take you back to cooking experiences in your own family when you were growing up.
-The candy recipe is, of course, gluten free!
 Want to see Jean and hear her philosophy?
 View a video of her at Diane’s The W.H.O.L.E.
 Gang site.

-Michelle Lenz of My Wine Education— Michelle is also known as “Wine Girl.”
+Michelle Lenz of My Wine Education (this site is no longer active)— Michelle is also known as “Wine Girl.”
 She was part of the panel titled: How Blogging Best Practices Apply, No Matter Your Blog Niche.
 Michelle hails from Cincinnati and was one of the few speakers whose blog has a local emphasis.
 She shares info about wine tastings and other events in her area, as well as specifics on individual wines.
-Her husband plays the role of occasional contributor and “beer guy” per Michelle’s words.
+Her husband plays the role of the occasional contributor and “beer guy” per Michelle’s words.
 Michelle even offers in-home tastings for every occasion—now that is cool!

 Damaris of Within the Corners of My Kitchen—Damaris is a very lovely, dedicated blogger and her blog is gorgeous.
 She was at the conference with her newborn of 9 days.
 I was amazed.
 She confessed she could never have attempted such a feat with her firstborn, but with the second one, she was more relaxed.
 Still, that’s blogging dedication!
 You can see a very charming photo of her little one on her site.
 Of course, there are wonderful recipes there, too—not all gluten free, but many are and others are adaptable.
 I’m smitten with the post on Pumpkin Snickerdoodles myself.
 I’ll definitely be giving a gluten-free version of those a try.
-Oh, and she just launched a new blog with her friend, a food blog for children called The Little Foodie.
-You’ll love the header I promise.
-Forget caramel apples … see the healthier variation that Damaris and Mariko have come up with instead.
+Oh, and she just launched a new blog with a friend, a food blog for children called The Little Foodie.

 Tara, also known as The Diva on a Diet, at Beach Eats (subtitled A Dangerous Combination of Dieting and Mascara)— What great fortune that I ended up sitting next to Tara at lunch!
 She’s a doll.
 We had such fun chatting!
 She even was gracious enough to let me stash all my loot in her posh room at the St. Regis, so I didn’t have to keep up with it at the terrace cocktail party or lug it back to my room at The Westin.
 She’s an enthusiastic foodie for sure, but a realistic one—I like that.
 And, she dishes on much more than food at her blog.
 Head over to her blog right now and you can read all about her snowy trip to Germany, plus you’ll also find a delightful recipe for a Leaner Meat Loaf (if gluten free, you’ll want to use gf breadcrumbs and Worcestershire sauce).